AndrewCarterUK/andrewcarteruk.github.io/_posts/2020-03-21-formula-1-pit-command-recognition.md

 ![server](/images/box-box/server.png)

-The second part of the program, the Detector, performs a rolling log-mel filterbank translation on the samples as they are received.
+The second part of the program, the Detector, performs a rolling log-mel filterbank translation on the samples as they are received from the server.
 These spectrograms are then continuously fed into a trained network to make predictions.
 If the known words are spotted, then a callback is triggered.
 Currently, the callback only triggers a message being output to the console.

 The [Detector](https://github.com/AndrewCarterUK/box-box/blob/master/boxbox/command/detector.py) class contains the code for this part of the process, and the methods of interest are shown below.